chriskyfung/qwiklabs-completed-labs-tracker/README.md

 - Extend color schemes to the short tables of the _Completed Courses_ and _Completed Labs_ pages on the **My Learning** page.
 - Enhance the annotation scheme to the “Your Favorites”, “Featured Learning”, and “What’s Hots” sections on the Home page.

+**Ver >= 0.5.0:**
+- Store the labs and quests data locally with IndexedDB
+- Use Async Await in JavaScript

 ## Demo Screenshot
 ![demo image](/demo-image.png)
 Screenshot of a Catalog page